 Looking to clear your skin?
 Take a look at your diet with these tips!

 I’ve been fortunate enough to have had (relatively) clear skin my whole life.
 In high school, a bratty pimple would make an appearance here and there, but I never had full fledged acne -until a year and a half ago.
 Y’all…it was bad.
 For the first time I had pimples popping up nearly every day and they seemed to become larger and more painful as the months went on.
 They felt different than the odd pimple I got in high school.
 They felt like icebergs …with the majority of the pain and pressure underneath my skin.
 They became more and more inflamed over time and strangely enough, they only formed under my cheekbones.
-They got so bad that it hurt to sleep on my side with my my cheeks against my pillow – so I had to sleep on my back.
+They got so bad that it hurt to sleep on my side with my cheeks against my pillow – so I had to sleep on my back.
 Now I know what you’re thinking…I didn’t see any acne in your photos, and you’re right!
-Full coverage makeup, great lighting and a little photoshop works wonders!
-Stick around to see how I smoothed over my skin in attempt to make myself feel better and mask the pain and humiliation that comes along with cystic acne.
+Full coverage makeup, great lighting and a little photo editing works wonders!
 Before I begin, I want to warm you these photos are extremely raw.
-I honestly debated back and forth between sharing these photos but I want you know know what real cystic acne looks and feels like.
+I honestly debated back and forth between sharing these photos but I want you to know what real cystic acne looks and feels like.
 It makes my stomach hurt to look at these photos, but they’re a reminder I got through this tough period in my life…and so can you!
 Keep reading to find out the one thing I eliminated from my diet to completely clear my skin.

 My Journey With Cystic Acne